benjaminhowson/bandits/README.md

 # Using Bandits

 ## Custom Environments
 To define the bandit, you need a function that samples rewards from the environment.
 Lets code up a simple environment with two actions.
-The first and second action will have expected rewards equal to 0.5 and 0.8, respectively:
+Suppose there are two slot machines at the casino; the first has an expected rewards equal to: 0.5; and the seconand has an expected reward equal to: 0.8

 ```python
 def sample(action):